w-lopes/uffa/README.md

 ## Config file

 Uffa uses `json` format to configure a project (Why not?).

 To generate a new config file based on example just run the following command:
 ```bash
 ./uffa config:import
 ```
-It can be used always have new attributes on .example.json file as config file is ignored on git (you won't lose you current config attributes \o/).
+It can be used to merge new attributes from .example.json file to config.json.

 The reverse way can also be done.
-With the command below, the .example.json file is updated with the new attributes of local config (no, you won't lose previous attributes of .example.json file).
+Using the command below, the .example.json file is updated with the new attributes from local config.
 ```bash
 ./uffa config:export
 ```

 ## API Documentation
-If you already created any resource, you can open and read its generated documentation using your http server (like apache) or run it on dev mode:
+If you already created any `resource`, you can open and read its generated documentation using your http server (like apache) or run it on dev mode:
 ```bash
 ./uffa server # default is http://localhost:8080
 ```